-VII.
-Laptop/Phone Policy
+VI.
+Laptop/Phone Policy.
 I have no objection to your using laptops to take notes and the laptops/phones will be useful during our interactive X-hour sessions (in fact, plan to bring them).
-However, if you are going to use your laptop (or phone) for any purpose other than notes/interactive problems (such as checking e-mail, Facebook, Instagram, Twitter, TikTok, etc.), I am going to ask you to sit on the periphery of the class by yourself so as not to disrupt others.
+However, if you are going to use your laptop (or phone) for any purpose other than notes/interactive problems (such as checking e-mail, Facebook, Instagram, Twitter/X, TikTok, etc.), I am going to ask you to sit on the periphery of the class by yourself so as not to disrupt others.
 Studies tell us that students who are focused on the class are disrupted by someone nearby using their computers/phones for other purposes.
 Parenthetically, there are studies that show that taking notes on a computer is inferior to written notes.
+In the past, some students have either taken note directly on the PP slides or on a printout of the slides.

 VII.
-Course Text, Readings, Reserve Books, Web Sites, Lecture Capture & Lecture Tools
+Course Text, Readings, Web Sites, Lecture Video & Lecture Tools

 - A. Course Textbook: I am not recommending or requiring a course text.
-There are reference texts available on-line as eResources (see below; Williams & Jamison texts) that can be linked to from our web page ('Syllabus'>>'Useful Web Links & Textbooks'). - B. Required Manuscript Readings are available on the Canvas site as .pdf files.
-Some papers contain color pictures or "difficult to photocopy" figures and are best viewed by looking at the .pdf file on your monitors.
+There are reference texts available on-line as eResources (see below; Williams text) that can be linked to from our web page ('Syllabus'>>'Useful Web Links & Textbooks'). - B. Required Manuscript Readings are available on the Canvas site as .pdf files.
 Some have supplemental data also on the course web site.

-A list of readings is attached.Use of reference texts, medical dictionaries and other supplementary sources is encouraged; vocabulary may be an issue during reading and these other sources could prove helpful.
-We will review in class a strategy for reading/studying papers at end of our 2nd lecture (see document "How to Read Papers in Bio37" in 'Syllabus'>>'Course Aids & Help Documents' section of web site).

-C. Valuable Reference Materials: eBooks & Dana Library Research Guide

-There are several other excellent reference books available as eBooks you can link to it via 'Useful Web Links & Textbooks' of our web site ('Syllabus').
-The Williams' Textbook of Endocrinology, 14th edition (Melmed et al, eds.), Saunders Elsevier, 2020 can be linked to directly from that page.
-Another helpful text (Jameson & DeGroot) is also available as an e-Book (Jameson, JL & DeGroot LJ (eds) Endocrinology: adult and pediatric, 7th edition, Elsevier Saunders, 2016).
+Use of reference texts, medical dictionaries and other supplementary sources is encouraged; vocabulary may be an issue during reading and these other sources could prove helpful.
+We will review in class a strategy for reading/studying papers at end of our 2nd lecture (see document "How to Read Papers in Bio37' in 'Syllabus'>>'Course Aids & Help Documents' section of web site). - C. Valuable Reference Materials: eBooks & Dana Library Research Guide.
+Via the 'Useful Web Links & Texts' of our web site ('Syllabus') you can access The Williams' Textbook of Endocrinology, 14th edition (Melmed et al, eds.), Saunders Elsevier, 2015 can be linked to directly from that page.
+I am asking you to read the 1st chapter from that text coincident with our first lecture (details not important; intended to get you "thinking like an endocrinologist".
 Note also a link from the Syllabus page to a Dana Library Research Guide to assist you in literature searching.